Decentralized Domain Generalization with Style Sharing: Formal Model and Convergence Analysis: Conclusion

 \section{Conclusion}

-We proposed \texttt{StyleDDG}, one of the first decentralized federated domain generalization algorithms. \texttt{StyleDDG} enables edge devices in a decentralized network to train domain-invariant models.
-We achieved this by forming consensus-based model aggregation and style sharing, and developing a style exploration strategy to expose each device to the new style domains received from their neighbors.
-Furthermore, we provided a novel analytical foundation of well-known domain generalization methods and extended it to our methodology, enabling us to conduct convergence analysis on \texttt{StyleDDG}, the first such analysis among all style-based domain generalization algorithms.
-Our experiments demonstrated the effectiveness of \texttt{StyleDDG} compared to other domain generalization baselines in terms of model accuracy on unseen target domains.
+We proposed \textsc{StyleDDG}, to our knowledge the first decentralized federated domain generalization algorithm. \textsc{StyleDDG} enables edge devices in a decentralized network to train domain-invariant models.
+We achieved this by forming consensus-based model aggregation, style sharing, and developing a style exploration strategy to expose each device to the new style domains of their neighbors.
+Furthermore, we provided a novel analytical foundation of well-known domain generalization methods and extended it to our methodology, enabling us to conduct the first convergence analysis among all style-based domain generalization algorithms.
+Our experiments demonstrated the effectiveness of \textsc{StyleDDG} compared to other domain generalization baselines in terms of model accuracy on unseen target domains.